bahiirwa/sc-utility/README.md

 Version 1.1.1 (19/11/2019)

 Add function to check for php error messages and, if found, email them (to admin) then move to archive log.
+Change files to move from using f(x) Updater to Update Manager to handle plugin updates.

 ------------